 At some point, the appeal of the law as a career was overtaken by the lure of the footlights and in 1930 the obviously determined young man appeared in his first of five Broadway productions, A Farewell to Arms.
 Harold appeared in a couple of New York shot films for Warner Brothers before moving to Hollywood.

-Entertainment reporters of the 30s & 40s describe Harold Huber as the antithesis of the mugs he usually played on screen.
-A devoted family man (wife Ethel, daughter Margaret), described by co-stars as a delightful person.
+Entertainment reporters of the 1930s and 1940s describe Harold Huber as the antithesis of the mugs he usually played on screen.
+A devoted family man to his wife Ethel and daughter Margaret, and described by co-stars as a delightful person.
 An amateur fencing champion (hence the scar so handy for playing villains).
 A scholar (Brian Donlevy called him "the professor") with a great interest and knowledge of antiques who also spoke five languages.

-A busy character from his first movie in Hollywood 1932's Central Park starring Joan Blondell, Harold Huber appeared in classics such as The Match King, The Bowery, The Thin Man, Naughty Marietta, G-Men and Beau Geste.
+A busy character from his first movie in Hollywood Central Park, 1932 starring Joan Blondell, Harold Huber appeared in classics such as The Match King, The Bowery, The Thin Man, Naughty Marietta, G-Men, and Beau Geste.
 He is a welcome sight in enjoyable crime programmers and most important to this child of the late show, he is a superstar in the Charlie Chan universe.

 Harold Huber, Donald Woods, Keye Luke, Warner Oland

 Charlie Chan on Broadway